algolia/instantsearch/docs/documentation.md

 {% include widget-jsdoc/rangeSlider.md %}
   </div>
   <div class="requirements js-toggle-requirements">
-The attribute defined in `attributeName` must also be defined as an [attributesForFaceting](https://www.algolia.com/doc/rest#param-attributesForFaceting) in your index configuration.
+The attribute defined in `attributeName` must be defined as an [attributesForFaceting](https://www.algolia.com/doc/rest#param-attributesForFaceting) in your index configuration.
   </div>
 </div>